 The images below were taken a couple of weeks back.
 Our last dim-sum at the Mandarin.
 It was a lovely autumn day.
 The food was delicious.
 We knew the clock was ticking for our final dinner, a 50th wedding anniversary celebration for my in-laws, but the menu needed to be settled, the amount agreed to.
 Three tables of twelve.
 Somehow we would squeeze everyone in.
 They would make it work, as they always did.

-MARKHAM, ONTARIO.
-ALL IMAGES SHOT WITH THE FUJI X100T
+SHOT WITH FUJI X100T